-JTRT Responsive Tables is a plugin for WordPress.
-It is one of the best FREE table plugins out there.
-In other plugin solutions like ‘TablePress’ responsive table feature is a paid addon. with JTRT you can create responsive tables and do whole lot more with the free version.
+JTRT Responsive Tables is one of the few plugins in the repo that has responsive table feature comes built in. with JTRT you can create responsive tables and do whole lot more with the free version.

 With this plugin you can create tables the way you want with just a few clicks and don’t need any HTML/CSS skills.
 Also, the plugin offers options like the ability to change the font-family, font-size, font-color, and even an image uploader.
 Just add an table and customize it as per your needs.
 The plugin suitable to create very complex table structures too.
 The interface is a bit like what to you see in MS Office Excel package.
 Here are some of the features,